 Requests for a planned absence must be made in writing at least two weeks prior to the absence.
-Planned Absence Request forms are available in the office and on Harry S Truman Elementary School’s website.
+Planned Absence Request forms are available in the office and on Salisbury Elementary School’s website.

 Administrator approval is required for planned absences.
 Requests must be submitted at least two weeks in advance so that the teacher can make necessary preparations to provide you with the academic material that will be covered while on vacation.
 A letter of permission will then be granted by the principal in writing, after careful consideration of student attendance and academic standing.
 If approved, the student will be responsible to